|

 respect, the search for consensus, concern for the common good, tolerance,

-the most valuable principles in retrospect, and we cannot predict what
+identify the most valuable principles in retrospect, and we cannot

-new principles of conduct will make the ~cosmos~ more robust or satisfying
+predict what new principles of conduct will make the ~cosmos~ more

-for people.
-Nonetheless, it is clear that the enabling principles of
+robust or satisfying for people.
+Nonetheless, it is clear that the

-use constitutional measures to protect the spontaneous order of the
+to use constitutional measures to protect the spontaneous order of

-human ~cosmos~ from statist initiatives.
-In a sense, he wanted to use
+the human ~cosmos~ from statist initiatives.
+In a sense, he wanted

-the state against itself or (more accurately) to organize the state
+to use the state against itself or (more accurately) to organize the

-to forestall initiatives that would reshape the ~cosmos~ in accordance
+state to forestall initiatives that would reshape the ~cosmos~ in

-with some plan.
-Nevertheless, his own idea of what the ~cosmos~ is and
+accordance with some plan.
+Nevertheless, his own idea of what the

 particular conception of the ~cosmos~ is to be embodied in legal